merely-useful/py-rse/r-rse/course-design.md

 - Setting up an R package
     - Using devtools, usethis for development
+        - e.g. `use_devtools()` and `use_usethis()`.
     - Developing functions
     - Making and using datasets

+- Function development in a package environment
+    - Dependency management
+    - Function documentation (with roxygen2), part 1
+        - To use `@examples` to help with creating function

+- (Idea) Additional features to make use of
+    - RStudio addins, snippets, rmarkdown templates, templates
+    - rstudioapi?

 - Version control: Using Git and GitHub as a sole user (part 1)
     - Using Git in RStudio (standard add-commmit-history)